X-POWER0/xnawiki/Web Articles/Riemers/Riemers2DXNA12randomterrain.md

     }
 ```

-If you now run this code, you should see a terrain as shown in the image below.
+If you now run this code, you should see the terrain as shown in the image below.
 The Y coordinates are calculated using a [Sine function](https://en.wikipedia.org/wiki/Sine), which is the mathematical equivalent of a wave.
 There are a few parameters we can change to randomize this a bit further:

 * The offset is the easiest one, as it simply sets the position of the midheight of the wave.
 * The peakheight value is multiplied by the output of the Sine function, so it defines how high the wave will be.